Filipino shamans: Persecution, decline, and syncretization

-The Spanish chroniclers was also guilty of erasing indigenous religious texts, claiming that the natives never had any religious writings such as books.
-However, scholars agree that such statement reflected a desire by the colonizers to deny the existence of what they did not approve.
-For example, the Spanish chronicler Chirino claimed that the natives had no religious writings, but on the same account narrated that a native possessed an indigenous poetic book.
-The book was utilized by the natives to express a "deliberate pact" with what the Spanish called with prejudice as "the devil", which contextually was an indigenous god and not a demon.
-The book was one of many of those burned by order of the colonizers.
-The scholar Beyer also noted of the time when a Spanish priest boasted about burning indigenous religious writings, specifically "more than three hundred scrolls written in the native character".
-To further prove the existence of indigenous religious writings, Chinese sources before the Spanish colonial era maintain the existence of such writings from the Philippines.
-In 1349, the Chinese Wang Ta-yuan recorded that widows of important leaders in Manila spent the rest of their lives poring over indigenous religious texts.
-Spanish sources note that native writings were written on native reeds and leaves that were turned into a papyrus-like material, while iron points and other locally-manufactured pointed objects were used pens.
+Spanish chroniclers also erased indigenous religious texts, claiming that the natives never had any religious writings, such as books.
+However, scholars agree that such statements reflected a desire by the colonizers to deny the existence of that which they did not approve of.
+For example, the Spanish chronicler Chirino claimed that the natives had no religious writings, but in the same account said that a native possessed an indigenous poetic book.
+The book was utilized by the natives to express a "deliberate pact" with what the Spanish called "the devil" which, contextually, was an indigenous god and not a demon.
+The book was one of many burned by order of the colonizers.
+The scholar Beyer also spoke of the time when a Spanish priest boasted about burning indigenous religious writings, "more than three hundred scrolls written in the native character".
+Chinese sources from before the Spanish colonial era maintain the existence of indigenous religious writings from the Philippines.
+For example, in 1349, the Chinese Wang Ta-yuan recorded that widows of important leaders in Manila spent the rest of their lives poring over indigenous religious texts.
+Spanish sources note that native writings were written on native reeds and leaves that were turned into a papyrus-like material, while iron points and other locally manufactured pointed objects were used pens.
 Bamboo was also utilized for writing.
 The native population had a high level of literacy even prior to Spanish contact, where every native could write in and read the indigenous writing systems.

 An account of the conversion of a katalona was provided by a Spanish priest named Pedro Chirino (1604).
-He wrote that a blind katalona named Diego Magsanga, along with his wife (who was said to be a skilled midwife), converted to Christianity.
-After he was baptized he became a faithful assistant of the friars in expanding Christianity in Silang, Cavite, teaching children and adults the catechism.
+He wrote that a blind katalona, named Diego Magsanga, along with his wife (who was said to be a skilled midwife), converted to Christianity.
+After he was baptized, he became a faithful assistant of the friars in expanding Christianity in Silang, Cavite, teaching children and adults the catechism.
 Chirino also reported that many people followed Magsanga and even the Jesuits could not surpass him when it came to devotion to the teachings of the Church and diligence in teaching his brethren.
 Magsanga was not a priest; his likely role was that of a hermano.
 Chirino also mentioned another male katalona who, together with a group of peers he was leading, was convinced by Jesuit priest Francisco Almerique to convert to Christianity.
 Chirino noted that this katalona wore his hair long (which is unusual for Tagalog men) and braided it to signify his priesthood.
-Before he was baptized, in front of an audience, he cut his hair as a sign that the power of the anito had been broken.
+Before he was baptized in front of an audience, he cut his hair as a sign that the power of the anito had been broken.